curityio/idsvr-gitops-configuration-management/README.md

 - tokenservice.xml
 - authenticationservice.xml

-Update the file at `git-repo/dev/environment.json` with values from your `initial-config-backup.xml` file.\
+Next extract environment specific values from your `initial-config-backup.xml` file.\
 For demo purposes this can be done by running the following script:

 ```bash